Home Assessment Tips

 2. Break Up Vegetation: Create fuel breaks using driveways, paths, patios, and decks to slow a fire's spread.
 Limit trees and shrubs to small clusters to prevent a continuous path for fire.

-3. Eliminate Ladder Fuels: Prune trees to a height of six to ten feet from the ground to prevent a surface fire from climbing into the crowns.
+3. Eliminate Ladder Fuels (view example picture): Prune trees to a height of six to ten feet from the ground to prevent a surface fire from climbing into the crowns.
 For shorter trees, don't prune more than one-third of the total height.

 4. Space Out Trees: Ensure there is at least ten feet of space between mature tree canopies and any structures.
 Maintain a minimum of eighteen feet between tree crowns, increasing that distance on sloped terrain.*